bickybee/talk-in-pictures/README.md

 FLASK_APP=sandbox.py flask run
 ```

-Also, you'll need the API key and secret from Vicky B)
+Also, you'll need the API key and secret from Vicky!

+Then set them as environment variables in the pipenv shell.